 A franchise agreement is an agreement (written, verbal or implied) under which:

-- the franchisee is required to pay, or agree to pay a fee to the franchisor before starting or continuing the business.
+- the franchisee is required to pay, or agree to pay an amount to the franchisor before starting or continuing the business (there are some exceptions).

 Note: A motor vehicle dealership agreement (including a motor boat dealership agreement) is taken to be a franchise agreement even if the above definition has not been met.

-- The franchisor is obliged to send you a disclosure document, the franchise agreement, and a copy of the Franchising Code.
-Make sure you receive and read them.
+- The franchisor must give you a disclosure document, the franchise agreement (in its final form), and a copy of the Franchising Code at least 14 days before you sign an agreement or make a non-refundable payment.
+Make sure you receive and read each of these documents.

-- Seek advice from a lawyer, accountant and business adviser.
+- You should seek advice from a lawyer, accountant and business adviser with franchising expertise.

 Free franchise education is available to help you assess business opportunities before buying a franchise.